Dr Lavinia Mitton

-I have a PhD from the London School of Economics.
-My MSc is from Wolfson College, University of Oxford, and is in The Social History of Medicine.
-My BA is from Somerville College, University of Oxford, and is in Philosophy, Politics and Economics.
+Dr Mitton has a PhD from the London School of Economics.
+Her MSc is from Wolfson College, University of Oxford, and is in The Social History of Medicine.
+Her BA is from Somerville College, University of Oxford, and is in Philosophy, Politics and Economics.

-My research interests are in the field of social inequalities in the UK from a social policy perspective.
-My specialist areas of expertise are ethnicity and poverty studies.
-I have a particular interest in analysing very large-scale surveys, such as the Family Resources Survey and the Labour Force Survey.
+Dr Mitton's research interests are in the field of social inequalities in the UK from a social policy perspective.
+Her specialist areas of expertise are ethnicity and poverty studies.
+She has a particular interest in analysing very large-scale surveys, such as the Family Resources Survey and the Labour Force Survey.

 - Black Africans in the UK (funded by the ESRC)

 - Financial exclusion in the UK (funded by the Joseph Rowntree Foundation)

 - Social security benefit fraud (funded by the Department for Work and Pensions)

 - Welfare Innovations at the Local Level in Favour of Cohesion (funded by the EU)

 - The impact of the economic crisis on social exclusion processes in Europe (funded by the La Caxia Foundation)

 - Encouraging labour market participation among 50-64 years olds (funded by the Department for Work and Pensions)

 Dr Mitton teaches on the welfare state in Britain and on social inequalities at undergraduate level.